sailfish009/openstructure/modules/io/doc/mmcif.rst

   .. attribute:: chains

-    Chains involved in this biounit.
+    Chains involved in this bio unit.
 If not provided, resembles an empty list.

     Also available as :meth:`GetChainList`.
 May also be modified by :meth:`AddChain`.

   .. attribute:: operations

-    Translations and rotations needed to create the biounit.
+    Translations and rotations needed to create the bio unit.
 Filled with objects of class :class:`MMCifInfoTransOperation`.

     Also available as :meth:`GetOperations`.
 May be modified by